 The very first thing that we're gonna' do is to test the LO speed circuit.

-The actual component that controls LO speed, is the vent control switch of the AC heater control panel.
+The actual component that controls LO speed, is the vent selection control switch of the AC heater control panel.

-The vent control switch also has a hand in the other blower speeds because it completes the path to ground that the blower motor needs to run.
+The vent control switch also has a hand in the other blower speeds because it completes the path to Ground that the blower motor needs to run.

 To test the LO speed circuit (and the other 3), we're gonna' probe the blower resistor block's connector with a 12 Volt automotive test light (the photo above is of the blower resistor block electrical connector).